VedanthS0407/Victoria_Hospital/contrib.md

 3. Functional Requirements

-    3.1 User Registration and Login  // Contributed by Gayathri
+    3.1 User Registration and Login  // Contributed by Gayathri, Kavisha
     •	User can register with name, email, and password
     •	Passwords are securely hashed
     •	JWT tokens are used to maintain sessions